pratyushatrivedi07/NomadCompass/README.md

-# JourneyGenie — AI-Powered Tourist Itinerary Planner
+# JourneyGenie: AI-Powered Tourist Itinerary Planner

-A product prototype exploring a missing feature in Google Maps: transport-aware, budget-filtered, day-structured trip planning for first-time international travelers.
+A product prototype exploring a missing feature in Google Maps: transport-aware, budget-filtered, day-structured trip planning for first-time international travellers.

 ## The Problem

-First-time travelers spend 2–3 days across 5 apps to plan a trip.
+First-time travellers spend 2–3 days across 5 apps to plan a trip.
 Google Maps navigates cities but doesn't help you plan them.

 ## What This Does

-- Generates a day-by-day itinerary for any city using AI (Claude)
+- Generates a day-by-day itinerary for any city using AI (Gemini)
 - Shows which bus/train to take between each stop, with stop names and fare
 - Filters recommendations by budget tier (Budget / Mid / Comfort)
-- Plots stops on a live map with lettered markers and color-coded routes
+- Plots stops on a live map with lettered markers and colour-coded routes
 - Lets you remove stops, add places via search, and save your itinerary
 - Shareable itinerary links